 Time is money, a phrase used by Benjamin Franklin in Advice to a Young Tradesman

 When I discovered the origins of the phrase “Time is money”, I was speechless.
-I’m not sure exactly what life was like back then, but I’m sure the working class was exploited in the same manner as today’s modern employee.
+I’m not sure exactly what life was like back then, but I’m sure the working class was exploited in the same way as today’s modern employee.

 What motivated me to write such an article was an email from a very successful businessman that I truly respect.
 And a very smart and straightforward millionaire, that said all the things that I also believe in.

 These two gentlemen have it all figured out.
 Unlike, the poor and abused working class, they figured out how to use their time efficiently.

 Think about how you, the typical employee makes a living.
 You get up in the morning and scramble out the door as fast as a professional athlete.
 Then you get to creep along in bumper to bumper traffic.
 For those of you who don’t drive, there’s always public transportation.
 You get to wait outside in the cold or rain for your bus or train to arrive.
 Once you get on board, you have to hope that you can find a seat.
 And regardless, if you find a seat or not, you get to be smashed up against irritated, rude and ready to explode jerks who have no manners.
 And if that isn’t bad enough, you have to deal with the smells from those that have no idea what proper personal hygiene is.

 But wait, there’s a lot more!
 You haven’t even arrived at work yet.
 The problem is that you’re running late.
 Here comes your boss who’s about to disrespect you, and talk to you like a child.
 Instead of being grateful that you showed up to work to make him money, and get him a promotion, he’s screaming at you.
 Here comes that phrase again, but it’s the greatest example of “Time is money”.